 |Maintenance||3 Years/36,000 Miles|

-FIAT 500 -- While we consider the base 500 a step down from the Mini, it's a lot cheaper.
+FIAT 500 -- While we consider the base 500 to be a step down from the Mini, it's a lot cheaper.
 Meanwhile, the turbocharged 500 Abarth hatchback has a great engine and is almost as quick as a Cooper S Coupe for a little less money.

 Mazda MX-5 Miata -- The rear-wheel-drive Miata is the quintessential affordable 2-seater, and it's now available with a retractable hardtop for a coupelike experience.
-We'd be hard pressed to pick a Cooper Coupe over a Miata for the same price.
+We'd be hard-pressed to pick a Cooper Coupe over a Miata for the same price.

 Subaru BRZ -- The 2-seat, rear-wheel-drive BRZ sport coupe is certainly worth a try.
 It costs as much as a well-equipped Cooper S Coupe, but it's every bit a match for the Mini through the corners, with proper rear-drive dynamics besides.
-Ditto the Scion FR-S, the BRZ's mechanical twin.
+Ditto for the Scion FR-S, the BRZ's mechanical twin.